Touchstone Talks: Ep 3 - What's Your Number?

 in the wealth management space.

-you know, quite more often
+And, you know, quite

-than not juggling too many relationships
+too many relationships to really give

-to really give a high touch service
+a high touch service that clients are in

-that clients or to every single client
+to every single client right

-right outside of their top, top clients
+outside of their top, top clients or so.

 The second thing that they had mentioned

-was, the fact that there's been a
+was, the fact that there's been

-since there is a higher reliance on,
+there is a higher reliance on,

-personal savings for retirement and,
+personal savings for retirement.

-you know, not to mention
+And, you know, not to mention

-the proliferation of more complex
+of more complex

 and sophisticated investment options.